ibexa/documentation-developer/docs/api/rest_api/rest_api_authentication.md

     Back Office uses the REST API too (for some parts like the Location tree or the Calendar) on its own domain.

-    * If the Back Office SiteAccess matches `admin.example.com`, it will call the REST API under `//admin.example.com/api/ibexa/v2`;
+    * If the Back Office SiteAccess matches `//admin.example.com` (through `Map\Host`, `HostElement` or `HostText`), it will call the REST API under `//admin.example.com/api/ibexa/v2`;
-    * If the Back Office SiteAccess matches localhost/admin, it will call the REST API under `//localhost/api/ibexa/v2`.
+    * If the Back Office SiteAccess matches `//localhost/admin` (such as through `URIElement`, `Map\URI` or `Regex\URI`), it will call the REST API under `//localhost/api/ibexa/v2` because SiteAccess matching with REST isn't enabled at URL level.

+    If you set up basic authentification for `pattern: ^/api/ibexa/v2` to have it on your front office on both production and developments environments, your development environment's Back Office doesn't work properly anymore.
+    This Back Office will try to access REST through the same URL than front office.
+Even if you're logged in your Back Office and the [X-SiteAccess header](rest_requests.md#siteaccess) is used, the firewall denies access to REST as you're not logged through basic authentification.
+Some

     If basic authentication is used only for REST API, it is better to have a dedicated domain even on a development environment.
+For example, add a api.localhost to your hosts file and set the firewall for `host: ^api\.(example\.com|localhost)$`.

 ### Usage example